Shamilkv34/book/nostarch/chapter02.md

 input as a string.
 The `trim` method on a `String` instance will eliminate any whitespace at the beginning and end, which we must do to be able to compare the string to the `u32`, which can only contain numerical data.
-The user must press enter to satisfy `read_line` and input their guess, which adds a newline character to the string.
-For example, if the user types `5` and presses enter, `guess` looks like this: `5\n`.
+The user must press ENTER to satisfy `read_line` and input their guess, which adds a newline character to the string.
+For example, if the user types `5` and presses ENTER, `guess` looks like this: `5\n`.
 The `\n` represents “newline.”
-(On Windows, pressing enter results in a carriage return and a newline, `\r\n`.)
+(On Windows, pressing ENTER results in a carriage return and a newline, `\r\n`.)
 The `trim` method eliminates `\n` or `\r\n`, resulting in just `5`.

 The `parse` method on strings converts a string to another type.
 Here, we use